joshpanebianco-io/technique-analyser-ai/README.md

 An AI-powered web app that analyses your **squat technique** from a video and provides a score along with rep-by-rep feedback on key biomechanics like **depth**, **knee angle**, and **torso positioning**.
 (Video must be from a side on angle)

-📤 Upload video of your set → 🔍 Let the model analyse → ✅ Get your score and suggestions!
+📤 Upload video of your set → 🔍 Let the model analyse → ✅ Get your score and feedback!

 🔗 **Live App**: [https://joshpanebianco-io.github.io/technique-analyser-ai/](https://joshpanebianco-io.github.io/technique-analyser-ai/)